Strolling through a vineyard in Texas Wine Country

 One of the reasons thousands and thousands of travelers flock to the Texas Hill Country is the great outdoors.
 Spring wildflowers create a roadside carpet of color beyond your imagination.
 It’s home to Wildseed Farms, the world’s largest wildflower farm.
 All year long, cyclists enjoy the scenic back roads and people of all ages hike Enchanted Rock State Natural Area, standing in awe on its 360-degree-view summit.
 Succulent and sweet summer peaches can be found at local farm stands, a popular Hill Country tradition.

 It seems every weekend there’s a festival in this small-ish town of only 10,000.
 There’s the annual Oktoberfest with music, food and Biergartens.
-The Gran Fondo is perfect for cycling enthusiasts.
 The Texas Hill Country Film Festival features creative indie films.
 Families love the Peach JAMboree and Rodeo, not to mention the whole month of Christmastime activities.
 Just a stone’s throw from Main Street is famous Luckenbach, Texas.
 If you’re looking for authentic live Texas music with guitar pickin’ and fiddle playin’, you’ll find it here.

 Interested in history?
 Right on Main Street, you can learn about the region’s German settlers at the Pioneer Museum or visit the National Museum of the Pacific War with state-of-the-art interactive exhibits that attract visitors and World War II enthusiasts from around the world.
 Just down the road is the Lyndon B. Johnson State and National Historical Parks, where visitors can tour the 36th U.S. president’s Texas home and ranch, known as the Texas White House.

 And, there’s no shortage of lodging.
-Take your pick from over 20 hotels and 400 unique guesthouses, bed-and-breakfasts and inns sprinkled throughout the area, all offering a taste of true Texas hospitality.
+Take your pick from more than 20 hotels and 1,200 unique guesthouses, bed-and-breakfasts and inns sprinkled throughout the area, all offering a taste of true Texas hospitality.

 The historic Nimitz Hotel, which dates to the 1840s and hosted distinguished guests such as Ulysses S. Grant and Robert E. Lee, houses the National Museum of the Pacific War.